 Other partners and energy improvement sites:

-Latin American Health Alliance • Jeremiah’s Inn • Interfaith Hospitality Network • The Bridge of Central Massachusetts • Our Fathers’ House • Friendly House • Evergreen House • Abby’s House • Worcester Common Ground • Veterans’ Inc. • Advocates Inc. • Lucy Stone Co-Op • Reconciliation House • South Middlesex Opportunity Council • Mustard Seed • Open Sky • Catholic Charities Worcester • Community Resources for Justice • Middlesex Human Services Agency • Bridge House – Framingham • Worcester Housing Authority
+Latin American Health Alliance • Jeremiah’s Inn • Interfaith Hospitality Network • Our Fathers’ House • Friendly House • Evergreen House • Abby’s House • Worcester Common Ground • Veterans’ Inc. • Advocates Inc. • Lucy Stone Co-Op • Reconciliation House • South Middlesex Opportunity Council • Mustard Seed • Open Sky • Catholic Charities Worcester • Community Resources for Justice • Middlesex Human Services Agency • Bridge House – Framingham • Worcester Housing Authority